cfpb/design-system/docs/pages/landing-pages.md

   ##### Area 1: Introduction

-  * Choose between a [hero](/design-system/components/heroes) or [text introduction](/design-system/components/introductions) for this area.
+  * Choose between a [hero](https://cfpb.github.io/design-system/patterns/heroes) or [text introduction](https://cfpb.github.io/design-system/patterns/text-introductions) for this area.

   ##### Area 2: Main content

-  * Must contain at least 1 component.
+  * Must contain at least 1 pattern.

-  * Recommended hierarchy of components: [image & text](/design-system/components/info-unit-groups-image-and-text) components, [gray well](/design-system/components/wells), and [half width link blobs](/design-system/components/info-unit-groups-link-blobs).
+  * Recommended hierarchy of patterns: [image & text](/design-system/patterns/info-unit-groups-image-and-text), [well](/design-system/patterns/wells),  half width link blobs.

-  * The [gray well](/design-system/components/wells) component should not be used at the top of this area if the introduction area contains a hero.
+  * [Wells](/design-system/patterns/wells) should not be used at the top of this area if the introduction area contains a hero.

   ##### Area 3: Sidebar